Samsung Galaxy Note 7: More Than 96 Percent Of Recalled Smartphones Returned

 The company issued a software update in December 2016, which disabled the Galaxy Note 7's charging abilities.
 At the time, the company had got only 85 percent of the recalled handset.
 The increase to 96 percent since this time reflects that the strong action from Samsung bore the desired results.

-Samsung thanked airports, airlines, its partners, the U.S. Department of Transportation, as well as owners of the Galaxy Note 7 handset for "their patience and support during this time."
+Samsung thanked airports, airlines, its partners, the United States Department of Transportation, as well as owners of the Galaxy Note 7 handset for "their patience and support during this time."

 Airlines No Longer Need To Make Special Notifications

-Samsung also shared that the U.S. Department of Transportation has removed the caveat and airlines are no longer required to make pre-boarding announcements to alert passengers.
+Samsung also shared that the United States Department of Transportation has removed the caveat and airlines are no longer required to make pre-boarding announcements to alert passengers.

 For the unfamiliar, after incidents of the Galaxy Note 7 battery exploding, passengers all over the world were barred from using the handset on the flight and had to keep the device switched off through the journey to avoid any untoward incident.